yhilem/ai_kreuzberg/docs/getting-started/installation.md

 ### OCR

 OCR is an optional feature for extracting text from images and non-searchable PDFs.
 Kreuzberg supports multiple OCR backends.
-To understand the differences between these backends, please read the [OCR Backends documentation](../user-guide/ocr-backends.md).
+To understand the differences between these backends, please read the [OCR Configuration documentation](../user-guide/ocr-configuration.md).

 #### Tesseract OCR